lavaorg/telex/plugins/parsers/value/README.md

 # Value

-The "value" data format translates single values into Telegraf metrics.
+The "value" data format translates single values into Telex metrics.
 This is done by assigning a measurement name and setting a single field ("value") as the parsed metric.

 ### Configuration

-You **must** tell Telegraf what type of metric to collect by using the `data_type` configuration option.
+You **must** tell Telex what type of metric to collect by using the `data_type` configuration option.
 Available options are:

 1. integer